 Paleo, also known as Primal, Caveman, and Stone Age diet draws its core principles from our hunter-gatherer, ancestral lifestyle and combines those with modern scientific research and a good dose of common sense.
 The diet has gained a huge following lately and as a result it is often scrutinised, misrepresented, and often misunderstood.
 The thing about Paleo is that it’s not really a new diet.
 The lifestyle – yes it’s much more than a diet – has been around for many years.

 The movement had a niche following until a couple of books – The Paleo Solution by biochemist Robb Wolf and The Primal Blueprint by former athlete Mark Sisson – hit the best sellers list and spread the Paleo message into the mainstream.
-There was also original The Paleo Diet book by Dr.Loren Cordain but that didn’t take off as fast and far as the other two, well not in Australia to my knowledge.
-Then came the dedicated forums, blogs and Facebook pages all over the United States and here in Australia.
+There was also original The Paleo Diet book by Dr.Loren Cordain but that didn’t take off as fast and as far as the other two.
+Well, not in Australia to my knowledge.
+Then came the dedicated forums, blogs and Facebook pages all over the United States and around the world.

 If you’ve been hiding in a cave, no pun intended, and this is the first you’ve heard of the Paleo diet, here is what you need to know:

-2. We do not run with spears, cook on fire or go foraging in the forest.
+So let’s make it clear.
+We don’t run with spears, cook on fire or go foraging in the forest.
 Sure, I love fishing and berry picking but I get most of my food from fresh food markets, supermarkets, butchers, fishmongers, health food stores and online suppliers.
 My hunting and gathering goes as far as my backyard where I grow some herbs, lettuce and chilli.

-3. We focus on eating whole, unprocessed foods like grass-fed meat, free range poultry, wild fish, vegetables (including root vegetables,) fruit, berries, some nuts and seeds.
-We avoid grains, legumes, refined sugars and dairy; although dairy consumption really depends on your gut health and whether you have any auto-immunity issues.
+2. Paleo focuses on eating whole, unprocessed foods like grass-fed meat, free range poultry, wild fish, vegetables (including root vegetables,) fruit, berries, some nuts and seeds.
+It avoids grains, legumes, refined sugars and dairy.
+However, dairy consumption really depends on your gut health and whether you have any autoimmune issues.
 So, without going into too much detail, we avoid all these foods to control insulin sensitivity, repair gut health, increase nutrient absorption and reduce negative inflammatory effects they cause.
-Read more about what’s in and what’s out here.

-4. It’s not all meat, meat and meat with more meat.
+3. It’s not all meat, meat and more meat.
 I probably consume as many fruits and vegetables in a day as most vegetarians (a lot of my recipes are actually vegetarian).
 Many of us also consume healthy dairy like full fat natural yogurt, certain cheeses and butter.
-Fermented, dairy products have many health benefits.
+Fermented dairy products have many health benefits.

-7. Paleo is about maintaining a healthy ratio of Omega 3/6 fatty acids by decreasing our intake of pro-inflammatory Omega 6 fatty acids found in refined, seed based oils, certain nuts and seeds, and grain-fed meat.
-It’s also about increasubg our intake of anti-inflammatory Omega 3 fatty acids found in oily fish, seafood, fish oil, flaxseed oil and grass fed meat and fats.
+6. Paleo diet tries to maintain a healthy ratio of Omega 3 to Omega 6 fatty acids.
+It decreases our intake of pro-inflammatory Omega 6 fatty acids found in refined, seed based oils, certain nuts and seeds, and grain-fed meat.
+And it increases our consumption of anti-inflammatory Omega 3 fatty acids found in oily fish, seafood, fish oil, flaxseed oil and grass fed meat and fats.

-11. And finally, there is no one-size-fits-all Paleo diet, it’s a framework, which can be tailored to individual needs, goals, body types and sensitivities.
+10. And finally, there is no one-size-fits-all Paleo diet, it’s a framework, which can be tailored to individual needs, goals, body types and sensitivities.
 It’s about how you feel when you include or exclude certain foods.
+Read about my human approach to paleo here.

 What is the Paleo Diet? – by Robb Wolf, the author of The Paleo Solution